Foundation of Scouting in Glasgow, KY. and History of Camp Rotary

 Since 2006, Mr. Joe and Brad Bertram have cut the hay off the fields twice a year and bush hogged as needed.
 Additionally, anytime or way that we have asked for their assistance they have gone above and beyond.
 They are truly an invaluable contributor to the camp.

 In 2007, a firing range was constructed by The Royal Rangers in the south west quadrant of the field between the lake and Upper Cabin area.
 Although the charter of the Rotary Scout Reservation specifically prohibits any firearms from being present on Camp Property, a contractual oversight permitted its construction.
 Adopting a “when life gives you lemons” perspective, the board has recently authorized use of the range for Scouts to earn their Rifle Shooting Merit Badge.
 An NRA authorized Range Master must be present during all firearm activities and the firearm ban remains in effect for all other areas of the camp.
 The range is well constructed with sheltered shooting positions and a reinforced stop wall.
+However, this area is not used often and cleanup and repair may be needed before further use.

 In 2009, another fire at the lower cabin location prompted yet another rebuild.
 The massive rock fireplace from the previous cabin was all that was retained for what we hope is, “a long lasting successor”.
 The new cabin is on a smaller footprint having only one room but a sleeping loft was incorporated to increase usable floor space and retains the full porch on the creek side.
 Trustee labor, former scouts, The Royal Rangers and the community at large contributed to the completion of this project.
 The 1st post construction addition to the lower cabin was the installation a porch swing by Mr. Brian Shields.
 His fond memories of time spent there required its quick return.